usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 ### III-7.8100 Historic preservation (ADAAG §4.1.7).

 This section contains
-requirements for alterations to qualified historic buildings and facilities (see III- 6.4000).
+requirements for alterations to qualified historic buildings and facilities (see III-6.4000).

 ### III-7.8200 Restaurants and cafeterias (ADAAG §5).